 You're Not Alone

-Fear of bladder accidents can isolate you from work, friends, and family.
-You may feel so alone, but you're not.
-About 25 million American adults -- most of them women -- deal with the same problem.
-Incontinence is not a normal part of aging, nor is it something you just have to live with.
+Don’t let fear of bladder accidents keep you from an active life filled with work, friends, and family.
+Incontinence is nota normal part of aging, nor is it something you just have to live with.
 There are plenty of things you can do.
 The sooner you call your doctor, the faster you can get treated.

-It's hard to admit incontinence to yourself, let alone tell your doctor.
-That's why women wait, on average, six years before getting diagnosed.
-Take the first step and call your primary doctor.
-You may be referred to a urologist, gynecologist, or urogynecologist, who treats urinary conditions.
-At your first visit, ask your doctor whether your diet, health conditions, or medications could be causing the problem.
+It’s not easy to talk about incontinence.
+That's why women wait, on average, 6 years before they get help.
+Take the first step and call your doctor.
+He might refer you to a urologist, gynecologist, or urogynecologist who treats urinary conditions.
+At your first visit, ask if your diet, health conditions, or medications could be causing the problem.

 What Type of Incontinence Is It?

 Before your doctor can treat incontinence, he needs to know what type it is and what's causing it.
-Menopause and childbirth (in women), prostate problems (in men), medication, and obesity can all contribute to incontinence.
-When a cough, laugh, or sneeze releases urine, it's likely stress incontinence.
-With urge incontinence, you feel a sudden need to go before leakage happens.
-Overactive bladder (OAB) is marked by urinary frequency and urgency.
-Stress and urge incontinence are the most common types of urinary incontinence.
-People may also have a combination of the two.
+Menopause and childbirth (in women), prostate problems (in men), medication, and obesity can all play a part.
+If you release urine when you cough, laugh, or sneeze, that’s stress incontinence.
+If you have a sudden need to go before leakage happens, that's urge incontinence.
+These are the most common types.
+Some people have a combination of the two.
 Overactive bladder (OAB) makes you feel like you have to go often and urgently.

 Your Doctor Visit: What to Expect